-Find out how much you’ll earn from the most popular streaming music services?
-Here’s a breakdown for Pandora, Napster, Spotify, Apple Music, Deezer, and more.
+How much do artists make per stream on the most popular streaming music services?
+Here’s a breakdown for Pandora, Napster, Spotify, Apple Music, Deezer, and more (updated for 2021).

 Based on information directly received from artists and indie labels, as well as various published sources, we can rank streaming music services according to their per-stream rate.
 So how much do artists make per stream?
 Given extreme variations in payouts, the answer largely depends on the platform involved.
 Take a look.

 Napster remains king of streaming music payouts, but total usage is lower.